freemansoft/speedtest-app-insights/README.md

     1. You can comment out the `AppInsights.py` call at the bottom of `NetCheck.py` if you don't wish to create a dashboard in _Azure Application Insights_

 # TODO
-1. Create script that instiates Application Insights so you don't have to use https://portal.azure.com
+1. Create script that instantiates Application Insights so you don't have to use https://portal.azure.com

 # Scripts in this repository
 | Script | Purpose |